 Emergency – URGENT NEED for the item or service does not permit soliciting competitive bids; including purchases needed to address major facility failures, damages due to disasters, or purchases necessary to address immediate safety and security issues.

 Contracts for independent consulting services that exceed $2,500.00 are subject to obtaining competitive bids.
-If competition is not sought, a Sole Source/Competitive Bid Exception Justification Form [PDF] must be submitted to University Procurement.
+If competition is not sought, a Sole Source/Competitive Bid Exception Justification Form [PDF] must be submitted to Procurement Services.

 Competitive Bid Exceptions

 Preferred Vendors – orders $100,000.00 or less may be placed with preferred vendors without obtaining competitive bids if the items being purchased are on contract with that vendor.

 Service and Maintenance – orders exceeding $2,500.00 for unique services or maintenance of specific equipment may be placed without obtaining a competitive bid.